Kimmax/YoutubeExtractor/readme.md

-# YoutubeExtractor
+# SYMMExtractor
-/* Out of date - Added much more*/
 ## Overview
-YoutubeExtractor is a library for .NET, written in C#, that allows to download videos from YouTube and/or extract their audio track (audio extraction currently only for flash videos).
+YoutubeExtractor is a library for .NET, written in C#, that allows to download videos from YouTube and/or extract their audio track with varius options regarding the audio quality.
+You can also directly stream audio only of the video.

-## Target platforms

-- .NET Framework 3.5 and higher
-- Windows Phone 8
-- WinRT
-- Xamarin.Android
-- Xamarin.iOS

-Note that Windows Phone 8, WinRT, Xamarin.Android and Xamarin.iOS only support the extraction of the download URLs

 ## License
 The YouTube URL-extraction code is licensed under the [MIT License](http://opensource.org/licenses/MIT)

 ## Example code
-/* Out of date */

 **Get the download URLs**

 ```c#